 How Drinking While TTC Affects Your Fertility & Pregnancy

 Much of the conversation with alcohol revolves around whether you can drink while you are pregnant, but what about alcohol consumption when you’re trying to conceive?
-You’re likely already familiar with many of the other lifestyle changes you can make to help you get pregnant, but for some, changing your drinking habits can be a tough pill to swallow.
+You’re likely already familiar with many of the other lifestyle changes you can make to help you get pregnant, but changing your drinking habits can be a tough pill to swallow.
 You know you have to stop once you are pregnant, but many want to know if they can drink while trying to get pregnant and whether alcohol can stop you from getting pregnant.
 There are a lot of factors that contribute to fertility and managing them all can be quite stressful.
 Alcohol is only one factor, but in this post we’ll discuss how drinking while trying to conceive can impact your fertility and pregnancy.

 Can you drink while trying to get pregnant?